couchbaselabs/ToDoLite-Android/tutorial.md

 Now we understand the mechanics from Query » LiveQueryRecyclerAdapter » ListAdapter, we can use it to display with the Query we wrote in Step 4.

-### STEP 6: Using the ListsAdapter
+### STEP 5: Using the ListsAdapter

 Back in `setupTodoLists` of `MainActivity.java`, we will need to make slight changes to accommodate for a live query instead of a simple query.
 There is a `liveQuery` property on the Main Activity class that we can use in `setupTodoLists`:

-- initialise the liveQuery with the query from Step 4 (all queries have a `toLiveQuery` method we can use to convert the query into a Live Query
+- initialise the liveQuery with the query from Step 4 (all queries have a `toLiveQuery` method we can use to convert the query into a Live Query)
 - create a new `listAdapter` variable of type ListAdapter and pass in the liveQuery object
 - click events on a row are handled by this class, use the `setOnItemClickListener` method passing in `this` as the argument